 The first Children's mental health week was held in 2015 and was set up to highlight the importance of children and young people's mental health.

-This year's theme is Express Yourself and will be running during 1 to 7 Feb.
-This week is about finding ways to share feelings, thoughts and ideas through creativity.
-Finding a way for children to feel good about themselves.
-For more details of Children's mental health week, click here.
+This year's theme is Know Yourself, Grow Yourself.
+This week is about encouraging young people to discover how getting to know who they are can help them build resilience, grow and develop.
+For more details click here.

-According to Place2Be around one in six children and young people have a diagnosable mental health problem, which may continue into adulthood.
+According to Place2Be around one in five children and young people have a probable mental health problem, which may continue into adulthood.
 50% of adults with lifetime mental health problems first experienced symptoms by the age of 14.